 The majority of the general population thinks of beef patties when referencing burgers.
 Burger patties are made from ground chuck which comes from the shoulder of the cow.
 Typically, when buying ground beef you want to look for an 80/20 ratio-80% meat, 20% fat.
 That being said, you'll want to avoid 95/5 ground meat options.
 Leaner options tend to be difficult when forming patty's and often lack that traditional burger flavor that we all crave.
 Don't forget about other beef cuts.
 Grinding Brisket and Sirloin beef cuts also make great options for burgers.

-Burgers aren’t just for carnivores.
+Burgers aren't just for carnivores.
 Vegetarians can enjoy burgers just the same.
 Substitute the beef patties for a black bean burger or portobello mushroom burger.
-We haven’t tested out any good veggie burger recipes yet—so if you’ve got one handy, leave us your recipe in the comments!
+We haven't tested out any good veggie burger recipes yet-so if you've got one handy, leave us your recipe in the comments!
 Beef and veggie burgers not quite your pace?
 No problem!
-Over the last few years, these burger options have been gaining in popularity.
+Over the last few years, turkey, chicken, salmon, and bison burgers has been gaining in popularity.

 Rising through the grilling ranks is smoking.
 Smoking burgers is a delicious way to add flavor.
 Achieve an enchantingly smoky flavor by cooking over a wood fire.
 Instead of a propane tank your pellet grill/pellet smoker is fueled by the burning of premium hardwood pellets.
 This method typically takes longer than other methods but yields a uniquely different taste.
 Simply, set your temperature to high smoke or around 225 degrees.